-Ту pe of Service In I Network Ou ıt of Network Outpatient short-term rehabilitation Physical or occupational therapy.
-(All therapy visits are reviewed for medical necessity.
-PT/OT therapy visits are combined with a 60-visit per-year maximum.
+Type of Service In Network Out of Network Emergency care (no coverage if not a true emergency) Hospital emergency room (includes emergency room facility and professional services provided in the emergency room) 80% after deductible Precertification is required for hospitalization and certain outpatient procedures 80% of MAA after deductible Precertification is required for hospitalization and certain outpatient procedures Emergency Transportation Services ( outpatient services) no coverage when used as routine trai nsportation to receive inpatient or Ambulance 80% after deductible2 for transport to and from the nearest medical facility qualified to give the required treatment Precertification required for air transport 80% of MAA after deductible for transport to and from the nearest medical facility qualified to give the required treatment Precertification required for air transport Urgent care center/Walk-In clinic Urgent care facility 80% after deductible 80% of MAA after deductible Outpatient short-term rehabilitation Physical or occupational therapy (All therapy visits are reviewed for medical necessity.
+PT/OT therapy visits are combined with a 60-visit peryear maximum.
 Additional visits may be approved.)
-This limit applies to in-network and out-of-network services combined. > > 80% after deductible 2 70% after deductible 2 for visits approved for medical necessity over plan limits > > 60% of MAA after deductible 2 50% of MAA after deductible 2 for visits approved for medical necessity over plan limits Speech therapy.
-(90-visit per-year maximum.
+This limit applies to innetwork and out-of-network services combined.
+80% after deductible 70% after deductible for visits approved for medical necessity over plan limits 60% of MAA after deductible 50% of MAA after deductible for visits approved for medical necessity over plan limits Speech therapy (90-visit per-year maximum.
 Additional visits may be approved.)
-This limit applies to innetwork and out-of-network services combined. > > 80% after deductible 2 70% after deductible 2 for visits approved for medical necessity over plan limits > > 60% of MAA after deductible 2 50% after deductible 2 for visits approved for medical necessity over plan limits Chiropractic therapy (medically necessary), up to 20 visits per year for in-network and out-of-network services combined > 80% after deductible 2 > 60% of MAA after deductible 2 Other services Durable medical equipment (includes orthotics/ prosthetics and appliances) > 80% after deductible 2 > 60% of MAA after deductible 2 Private-duty nursing and home health care (ventilator management services are considered a skilled need) > 80% after deductible, 2 limited to 200 visits annually for in-network and out-of-network services combined; precertification required > 60% of MAA after deductible, 2 limited to 200 visits annually for innetwork and out-of-network services combined; precertification required Hospice > 80% after deductible; 2 precertification required > 60% of MAA after deductible; 2 precertification required Skilled nursing facility > 80% after deductible 2 (limited to 120 days annually for in-network and out-of-network services combined); precertification required > 60% of MAA after deductible 2 (limited to 120 days annually for in-network and out-of-network services combined); precertification required Infertility treatment > Covered up to a \$24,000 family lifetime medical maximum.
+This limit applies to in-network and out-of-network services combined.
+80% after deductible 70% after deductible for visits approved for medical necessity over plan limits 60% of MAA after deductible 50% after deductible for visits approved for medical necessity over plan limits Chiropractic therapy (medically necessary), up to 20 visits per year for in-network and out-of- network services combined 80% after deductible 60% of MAA after deductible Other services Durable medical equipment (includes orthotics/ prosthetics and appliances) 80% after deductible 60% of MAA after deductible Private-duty nursing and home health care (ventilator management services are considered a skilled need) 80% after deductible, limited to 200 visits annually for in-network and out-of-network services combined; precertification required 60% of MAA after deductible, limited to 200 visits annually for in-network and out-of-network services combined; precertification required Hospice 80% after deductible; precertification required 60% of MAA after deductible; precertification required Skilled nursing facility 80% after deductible (limited to 120 days annually for in-network and out-of-network services combined); precertification required 60% of MAA after deductible (limited to 120 days annually for in-network and out-of-network services combined); precertification required

+Type of Service In Network Out of Network Infertility treatment Covered up to a \$24,000 per person lifetime medical maximum.
 The lifetime maximum will be coordinated among all non-HMO/PPO medical options.
-80% after deductible2 up to the family lifetime maximum; precertification required Prescriptions covered through CVS Caremark up to a \$7,500 lifetime pharmacy maximum per family > Covered up to a \$24,000 family lifetime medical maximum.
+80% after deductible2 up to the lifetime maximum; precertification required Prescriptions covered through CVS Caremark up to a \$7,500 lifetime pharmacy maximum per person Covered up to a \$24,000 per person lifetime medical maximum.
 The lifetime maximum will be coordinated among all non-HMO/PPO medical options.
-60% after deductible2 up to the family lifetime maximum; precertification required Prescriptions covered through CVS Caremark up to a \$7,500 lifetime pharmacy maximum per family

-Prescription drugs (see the Prescription Drugs section)
+60% after deductible2 up to the lifetime maximum; precertification required Prescriptions covered through CVS Caremark up to a \$7,500 lifetime pharmacy maximum per person Prescription drugs (see the I Prescription Drugs section) ' Montal health and substance abuse (see "Mental Health/Substance Abuse Ir n and Out of Network" on page 92 )